Whispers of the Heart

 Tablescapes

-I love this bright green glass charger but when I use my glass chargers I always have to add a placemat in the same color because the charger picks up whatever is underneath it and this patterned tablecloth would not have worked with it.
-This charger was made by Bormioli Rocco and I think the pattern was called Inca.
-It is good quality and a heavy glass.
-I bought it in a few other colors as well over the years.
+This orange glass charger was made by Bormioli Rocco and I think the pattern was called Inca.
+It is well made and heavy glass.
+I have bought it in a few other colors as well over the years.
 I found them on Amazon several years ago.
+I do have to use a placemat when I use these glass chargers because the pattern on the tablecloth would show through if I didn’t.

-With so much yellow on the table I decided to add more orange for balance.
-I have this Ginkgo International Le Prix flatware set in black, dark green, red, and yellow.
-I added this color called persimmon a few years ago.
-It is a great color for Halloween tables.
-I can’t remember where I bought the set online but if you google it, something will probably pop up.
+I have this Ginkgo International Le Prix flatware in black, red, and green and I added yellow and this color called persimmon a few years ago.
+I can’t remember where I bought this flatware set online but if you google it, something will probably pop up.
+I like this flatware design because it is a bit more informal like my tablescapes style.
+You can read my blog post about what to consider when you are buying flatware here.

-I found these oranges napkin rings on Etsy a few years ago.
-The orange color was off but Hubby saved the day by painting them a better orange color.
-I think these cotton orange napkins probably came from Pier 1 or HomeGoods several years ago.
-I love the bright orange color, it is the perfect color to use on Halloween tablescapes.
-To read about the What, Where and How of napkin rings please click here.
+I think these orange cotton napkins probably came from Pier 1 or HomeGoods several years ago.
+I love the bright orange color, it’s a perfect color for Halloween tablescapes.
+These resin scarecrow napkin rings came from Ebay a few months ago.
+To read about the what, where and how of napkin rings please click here.

-I found these plastic faux orange, lemon and lime slices on Etsy a few years ago.
-I knew that I could use them as place card holders.
+I found these tiny resin scarecrows on Ebay.
+I set them on a small orange plastic place card holder that I have.
 To read about the What, Where and When of place card holders, please click here.

 If you live in Southern California join our Facebook tablescaping group Southern California Tablescapers BTS Group. https://www.facebook.com/groups/440356398581157 .
 We had a gathering in January 2025 and we plan to have others as well.